 Some important ways to offer enrichment to your caique on a daily basis include:

-- Hanging out.
+• Hanging out.
 So important!
 Take your caique out of its cage for playtime and cuddles.
-These guys are extremely playful and might like to swing from your hand, wrestle while laying on their backs, crawl up your sleeves and much more.
+These guys are extremely playful and might like to swing from your hand, wrestle while lying on their backs, crawl up your sleeves, and much more.

-As far as parrots go, caiques are not the loudest species out there by any means.
+As far as parrots go, caiques are not the loudest species out there.
 Does that mean they’re quiet?
 Well, no, there’s really no such thing as a quiet parrot.
+They all have the ability to get pretty raucous.

 Although caiques tend to stick to whistling, beeping and soft squawking at a relatively acceptable noise level for most of the day, they can emit very shrill screams as well.
 Not surprising: in the wild they need to be able to locate each other from different tree tops.